nagan319/ChargerLib/docs/generic-controls.md

 - Deadband: The deadband value used to filter out noise in joystick inputs.
 Must be in range [0, 1), would typically be somewhere between 0 and 0.2 for responsive controls.

+- ReverseX: Whether to reverse the X input of the driver joystick
+- ReverseY: Whether to reverse the Y input of the driver joystick

 ### Initialization

 The class can be initialized as follows using default parameters (as of the 2024 offseason):